lawrennd/old_talks/_ai/laplaces-gremlin-uncertainty-and-artificial-intelligence.md

 \columns{\aligncenter{\circleText{policy}{45%}}}{\aligncenter{\circleText{<tspan x="100" y="90">data</tspan><tspan x="100" y="130">governance</tspan>}{45%}}}{50%}{50%}
 \columns{\aligncenter{\circleText{<tspan x="100" y="90">accelerate</tspan><tspan x="100" y="130">science</tspan>}{45%}}}{\aligncenter{\circleText{AutoAI}{45%}}}{50%}{50%}

+\newslide{What is Artificial Intelligence?}

+A chance for us to acknowledge our ignorance and to rediscover interdisplinary science.

 \newslide{}

-* Addressing Technical Debt (with Alan Turing Institute and ELLIS/ELISE Network)
-* Accelerate Programme (funded by Schmidt Futures)
-* Data Trusts Initiative (http://datatrusts.uk, funded by McGovern)
-* Active Policy Engagement

-One thing is I can live with doubt, and uncertainty and not knowing.
+> One thing is I can live with doubt, and uncertainty and not knowing.
 I think it's much more interesting to live with not knowing that to have an answer that might be wrong.
+>
+> Richard P. Feynmann in the *The Pleasure of Finding Things Out* 1981.

 \thanks

 \references

 \comment{\notes{Uber ATG Accident}